-Interestingly during the consummation phase of the task we found reduced neural responses in the FH group compared to the control group specifically for the unpleasant taste and in the dACC, pallidum/putamen and superior frontal gyrus (SFG).
-The ACC has been implicated in the coding of sensory-hedonic responses to taste and innervates the striatum, where behavioral responses are then computed (28).
-Thus reduced activity in this region in the FH group might indicate a mechanism by which there is a vulnerability towards reduced liking of food in AN, this was also supported by the behavioural responses of reduced liking for the chocolate in the FH group.
-Further as the SFG is involved in self-awareness and rumination in eating disorders (30, 31) and the pallidum has been identified as a "hedonic hotspot" with a pivotal role for food liking in the brain (9) it seems that diminished responses in these regions in the FH group could explain a mechanistic predisposition towards reduced pleasure from food tastes.
+Interestingly, during the consummation phase of the task we found reduced neural responses in the FH group compared with the control group specifically for the unpleasant taste and in the dACC, pallidum/putamen and SFG.
+The ACC has been implicated in the coding of sensory-hedonic responses to taste and innervates the striatum, where behavioural responses are then computed.
+Thus, reduced activity in this region in the FH group might indicate a mechanism by which there is a vulnerability towards reduced liking of food in AN; this was also supported by the behavioural responses of reduced liking for the chocolate in the FH group.
+Furthermore, as the SFG is involved in self-awareness and rumination in eating disorders and the pallidum has been identified as a 'hedonic hotspot' with a pivotal role for food liking in the brain,9 it seems that diminished responses in these regions in the FH group could explain a mechanistic predisposition towards reduced pleasure from food tastes.

-As no differences between the FH group and controls were found in the activations of the primary taste cortex (anterior insula) our results are unlikely to be related to differences in physical sensitivity to taste and oral texture between the groups.
-Interestingly, in our previous study in those "at risk" of anorexia namely recovered anorexia nervosa patients, we found similar regions activated to the aversive taste such as the putamen and dACC.
-However unlike the previous study of increased responses in those recovered we find decreased response in the FH group.
-Therefore we suggest that decreased activity in these regions to the unpleasant tastes is more like a trait marker which might only switch to hypersensitivity (increased activation) after experiencing anorexia nervosa (state) and is perhaps modulated by the amount of starvation experienced.
-Further studies longitudinal in nature are of course needed to clarify this.
+As no differences between the FH group and controls were found in the activations of the primary taste cortex (anterior insula), our results are unlikely to be related to differences in physical sensitivity to taste and oral texture between the groups.
+Interestingly, in our previous study in those 'at risk' of anorexia, namely recovered AN patients, we found similar regions activated to the aversive taste such as the putamen and dACC.
+However, unlike the previous study of increased responses in those recovered, we find decreased response in the FH group.
+Therefore, we suggest that decreased activity in these regions to the unpleasant tastes is more like a trait marker which might only switch to hypersensitivity (increased activation) after experiencing AN (state) and is perhaps modulated by the amount of starvation experienced.
+Further studies, longitudinal in nature, are of course needed to clarify this.

-Taken together our results suggest that the neural response during anticipatory and consummatory responses to rewarding and aversive food stimuli might be a biomarker for risk of developing anorexia nervosa in the future.
-Therefore interventions with those at risk of AN that can normalise these differences in brain activity may be helpful in preventing the disorder onset.
+Taken together our results suggest that the neural response during anticipatory and consummatory responses to rewarding and aversive food stimuli might be a biomarker for risk of developing AN in the future.
+Therefore, interventions with those at risk of AN that can normalise these differences in brain activity may be helpful in preventing the disorder onset.
 To clarify this, longitudinal studies investigating the neurobiological profiles of adolescents and young women at risk of AN are needed.